hschwentner/hschwentner.io/index.md

 ## Writing

-**Disclaimer:** If you buy a book using the links below, I’ll get a small cut.
+**Disclaimer:** If you buy a book using the links below, I’ll get a share.
 {: .notice}

 {% include feature_row id="feature_row_books" %}